Should I buy a boat or rent one? Consider these factors

 In general, a boat loan works similarly to an auto loan.
 The boat will act as collateral for the loan, which can help keep interest rates down.
 If you are unable to repay, the lender can repossess your boat.

 If you opt for an unsecured personal loan, you won’t need to provide any collateral.
-However, it may be much more difficult to qualify for a loan amount — and an interest rate — that can cover the cost of a boat without being too expensive.
+However, it may be much more difficult to qualify for a loan amount and interest rate that can cover the cost of a boat without being too expensive.

 The bottom line

-Boats aren’t a small expense and for most, will require some sort of financing.
+Boats aren’t a small expense.
+Most buyers will require financing.
 Weigh the pros and cons of buying a boat versus renting before you decide how you will get out on the water.

 Once you decide on how you want to enjoy the boating life, make a plan.
 If you decide to rent, compare large apps and local options.
-If you decide to buy a boat, determine how much money you need to budget.
-Then if needed, you can look into financing options.
+If you buy a boat, determine how much money you need to budget.
+Then if needed, you can look into financing options and choose a lender.